JoshuaSeidel/ai-chief-of-staff/README.md

 4. Click Save
 5. Restart the container - data will be migrated automatically

-**Note:** All credentials are stored in `/data/config.json` which persists across container restarts.
+**Note:** All credentials are stored in `/app/data/config.json` which persists across container restarts when `/app/data` is mounted to a host volume.

 ## Docker Installation (Other Platforms)